daodat2801/GitExercise/README.md

-"# This is Exercise 1"
+"# This is new feature"